finbourne/lusid-sdk-java/sdk/docs/SystemConfigurationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SystemConfigurationApi apiInstance = apiFactory.build(SystemConfigurationApi.class);

         SystemConfigurationApi apiInstance = ApiFactoryBuilder.build(fileName).build(SystemConfigurationApi.class);
         String source = "source_example"; // String | The source for which to retrieve transaction configurations OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the transaction configurations.
 Defaults to returning the latest version of the transaction configurations if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // TransactionSetConfigurationData result = apiInstance.getTransactionConfigurationSource(source, asAt).execute(opts);

             TransactionSetConfigurationData result = apiInstance.getTransactionConfigurationSource(source, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {